VichyTong/vichytong.github.io/_pages/about.md

 I am a fourth-year undergraduate student at Huazhong University of Science and Technology (HUST), majoring in Computer Science and Technology.

-In Spring 2023, I joined Prof. Tianyi Zhang's group at Purdue University to study code generation and evaluation.
-I also worked on an HCI project with a Ph.D. student, Wei-Hao Chen.
-In Fall 2024, I worked with Prof. Lingming Zhang at UIUC to study automated program repair.
+In Spring 2023, I joined Prof. Tianyi Zhang's lab at Purdue University to study code generation and evaluation.
+I also collaborated on an HCI project with a Ph.D. student, Wei-Hao Chen.
+In Fall 2024, I worked with Prof. Lingming Zhang at UIUC on automated program repair.

-My current research focuses on studying reliable and efficient interactive way between human and AI systems.
-Specifically, I proposed an LLM-based framework to reliably evaluate code generation.
-I also developed a system that helps users create data wrangling scripts through interactive operations.
-By developing tools to make AI systems reliable and user-friendly, I hope to make advanced programming capabilities accessible to a broader audience reliably.
+My research interest lies in how to better leverage LLMs to generate code.
+Standing at the intersection of SE, HCI, and AI, I want to build reliable and helpful code generation systems for users.
+Specifically, I have three main research goals:

+- developing trustworthy evaluation methods for code generation

+- detecting and mitigating hallucinations in LLM-generated code

+- designing user-friendly interfaces and novel interaction techniques to help users with different backgrounds use code generation tools.

+> 🎓 Weixi is actively seeking Ph.D. positions starting in Fall 2025.

+# 📄 CV
 You can find my CV [here](cv/Weixi-CV.pdf).

-> 🎓 Weixi is actively seeking Ph.D. positions starting in Fall 2025.

 # 🔥 News
 - *Sep.
 2024*: &nbsp;🎉🎉 Excited to share that our work on using LLMs to evaluate code generation has been accepted to **EMNLP 2024**!
 Many thanks to Prof. Zhang!